Serhioromano/vscode-gitflow/README.md

 #### Multiple Folder Workspace

-Multiple folder workspace was long waited feature of VS Code by many people.
+Multiple folder workspace was long awaited feature of VS Code for many people.
 It would be a shame not to support it.

 ![Gitflow multiple folder workspace](https://raw.githubusercontent.com/Serhioromano/vscode-gitflow/main/resources/media/mfw.png)

 #### Quick Pick

-Quick Pick is a popup with essential Git Flow commands, like create new flow branch or apply actions to currently selected flow brunch.
+Quick Pick is a popup with essential Git Flow commands, like creating a new flow branch or appling actions to the currently selected flow brunch.
 You can call it with `Shift`+`Alt`+`d` short key.
 Note this command is available only if extension was initialized successfully.

 ![Git flow quick pik](https://raw.githubusercontent.com/Serhioromano/vscode-gitflow/main/resources/media/qp.png)

 #### Automatic version bump

-It can automatically update you `package.json` file for a new tag.
-It works only on `release` and `hotfix` branches.
+This extension can automatically update your `package.json` file on creating a new tag - but only on `release` and `hotfix` branches.
 When you create one, as a name use version standard.
-For example create `1.0.1` release which result in `release/1.0.1` branch. `version` property of `package.json` will be updated to `1.0.1` and automatically committed to git.
+For example create a `1.0.1` release which will result in a `release/1.0.1` branch.
+The `version` property of `package.json` will be updated to `1.0.1` and automatically committed to git.

 #### Automatic changelog update

-It can automatically update you `CHANGELOG.md`.
+This extension can automatically update your `CHANGELOG.md`.
 If you have there something like

 ```md
 ## [Unreleased] - yyyy-mm-dd